-Fascia is a connective tissue that surrounds and supports muscles, bones, organs, and other structures in the body.
-It is a three-dimensional web-like network that provides structural integrity, helps to distribute forces throughout the body, and plays a role in movement and coordination.
+Fascia is the connective tissue that surrounds and supports our muscles, bones, organs, and other structures in our body.
+It is a three-dimensional web-like network that provides structural integrity, helps to distribute forces throughout the body, and supports your movement and coordination.

 The Fascia: A Matrix of Intelligence and Healing.